ourdatafuture/ourdatafuture/index.md

 ## Time-locked subscriptions for data

 As an alternative model, some small enclaves unionised and managed to get a slightly better deal from ADC.
-They forced the company to buy time-locked subscriptions to their data, that were valid only for a limited period of time.
+They forced the company to buy temporary subscriptions to their data, that were valid only for a limited period of time.
 But this is also very profitable for ADC and partners, as this ensures them a continuous stream of data for which they pay a mediocre monthly sum.
 Of course, if you became irrelevant to them, they would simply stop the subscription without explanation or any notice.
 The balance of power is still very much in their favour.

 *--- Amtis added a few more thoughts on what was going on:*